JuliaDiff/TaylorSeries.jl/docs/src/index.md

 material and contributing energy and ideas.

-We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and PAPIIT grant IG-101113.
-LB acknowledges support through a *Cátedra Moshinsky* (2013).
+We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and PAPIIT grants IG-101113 and IG-100616.
+LB acknowledges support through a *Cátedra Marcos Moshinsky* (2013).